Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Experiment

-Latin alphabet glyph geometries share geometric similarity with building footprints.
-We use a building geometry dataset designed to test the generalizability of learning models on spatial objects proposed by \citet{yan2021graph}.
-The dataset contains 10,000 real-world building footprints extracted from OSM \citep{OpenStreetMap}, labelled by 10 categories based on a template matching to letters \citep{yan2017template}.
-The building footprints are randomly rotated and reflected from the original canonical samples (Figure~\ref{fig:osm}).
-This is currently the most comprehensive real-world dataset of vector geometries with purely shape-based labels (as opposed to, e.g., building use, which should not be used for shape classification).
-We note that the assignment of labels in this dataset is somewhat subjective and likely less robust than in the glyph-based dataset.
-Note, in particular, that shape reflection is problematic for label stability, e.g., for asymmetric letters ($R$), or mirror shapes of distinct labels ($S$,$Z$).
+Latin alphabet glyph geometries share geometric similarities with building footprints.
+To test the generalizability of learning models on spatial objects, we use a building geometry dataset proposed by \citet{yan2021graph}.
+The dataset contains 10,000 real-world building footprints extracted from OpenStreetMap (OSM) \citep{OpenStreetMap}, labeled into 10 categories based on template matching to letters \citep{yan2017template}.
+The building footprints are randomly rotated and reflected from the original canonical samples, as shown in Figure~\ref{fig:osm}.
+This dataset is currently the most comprehensive real-world collection of vector geometries with purely shape-based labels (as opposed to labels based on building use, which should not be used for shape classification).
+However, we note that the assignment of labels in this dataset is somewhat subjective and may be less robust compared to the glyph-based dataset.
+Specifically, shape reflection can pose challenges for label stability, especially for asymmetric letters (e.g., $R$) or mirror image shapes of distinct labels (e.g., $S$ and $Z$).

-\subsubsection{Pre-processing}
+\subsection{Pre-processing}

-\paragraph{Label-preserving transformations} To examine the invariances of geometric transformations of polygon representations and corresponding learning models with respects to data transformations, we consider four training datasets under data transformations, each consisting of 20\%, 40\%, 60\% and 80\% of glyph polygons that have undergone label-preserving geometric transformations.
-The details of transformations are presented in Table \ref{tab:glyph_trans}.
-The original and transformed data samples are visualised in Fig.~\ref{fig:glyph_trans}.
-We thus obtain five training datasets, including the original dataset: dataset 0\%, 20\%, 40\%, 60\% and 80\% for the experiment.
-The test set consists of data randomly sampled from the five datasets.
+\paragraph{Label-preserving transformations} To assess the invariance of geometric transformations in polygon representations and their effect on learning models, we apply label-preserving geometric transformations to the glyph polygons.
+We create four transformed training datasets, each consisting of 20\%, 40\%, 60\%, and 80\% of glyph polygons that have undergone these transformations.
+The details of the transformations are listed in Table \ref{tab:glyph_trans}, with the original and transformed data samples visualized in Fig.~\ref{fig:glyph_trans}.
+This results in five training datasets: 0\%, 20\%, 40\%, 60\%, and 80\% transformations, which will be used for the experiment.
+The test set consists of data randomly sampled from these five datasets.